 What stood out to me about that ad is the obvious typo: find your quirks, talents and your “hidden weak.”
 Your hidden weak?
 What language is that?
 Not English!

 Now, the younger version of me would have laughed.
 “Ha!”
-I would have thought, “The idiots [hired to write this ad copy] in [insert name of country here where English isn’t the common language] can’t even write simple grammatical sentence!”
+I would have thought, “The idiots [hired to write this ad copy] can’t even write a simple grammatical sentence!”

-The definitely-older and possibly-wiser version of myself sees typos and wonders: is it on purpose?
+The older and possibly-wiser version of myself sees typos and wonders: is it on purpose?
 Perhaps, perhaps, perhaps as the classic song goes.

 Take spam, for example.
 Here’s a well-known fact: spammers put typos into their emails on purpose.
 What?
 Why?
-Because smarter people are statistically more likely to use the typo as a marker of sketchiness and thus delete the email.
-And thus the stupider people–let’s say, the less sophisticated people–are the ones more likely to respond.
+Because smarter people are more likely to use the typo as a marker of sketchiness and thus delete the email.
+But the less attentive people are the ones more likely to respond.
 Now that is targeting: the spammers want only the most gullible to respond, and typos help auto-select the less-gullible out of the target market.

-The same definitely goes for display ads.
-A few years ago, I ran an ad campaign for a travel startup and I put a typo into the ad, accidentally.
+The same goes for display ads.
+A few years ago, I ran an ad campaign for a travel startup and I made a typo in the ad, accidentally.
 I wish I could say it was a test on purpose, but alas, it wasn’t.
 But when I realized it, I ended up not fixing it but creating a new ad to A/B test against the original.
 And guess what?
 The typo version got more sales.
-By a lot!
-Since then, I’ve recreated that conclusion in some contexts, but not all.
-(I would be hesitant to use a bank that had typos… maybe a typo causes a zero to disappear at the end of my account balance!)
+Since then, I’ve recreated the results in some contexts, but not all.
+I would be hesitant to use a bank that had typos… maybe a typo causes a zero to disappear at the end of my account balance!

 The conclusions here are two-fold.
 First, don’t take ads at their face value.
-Secondly, test, test, test.
+Second, test, test, test.
 Maybe “mistakes” can help improve your conversion rate.